Write a little about yourself. Just a paragraph will do.

 Enthusiasm, Al Stewart, Peppino D'Agostino, Pete Krebs, Anna

-Scouten (an incredible YouTube musician, but I hope she becomes a
+Scouten (an incredible YouTube musician, I hope the world hears

 The six things I could never do without